xcxlang-org/xcx-web-playground/interpreter/docs/SPECIFICATION.md

 | `.terminal !write expr` | Prints expr without a trailing newline |

 > [!WARNING]
-> **.terminal !run <file> Oczekuje na Implementację (TODO)**
+> **.terminal !run <file> Awaiting Implementation (TODO)**
-> Metoda `!run` służy do odpalania innych plików w nowym wirtualnym procesie.
-Z uwagi na architekturę XCX Web Playground, pliki są wirtualne i zarządzane przez Front-end (Vue.js + Vite).
-By w pełni zaimplementować tę instrukcję, Interpreter musi spiąć się z systemem Wirtualnego Systemu Plików (VFS) Playgroundu, pozwalając na wymianę i parsowanie skryptów z wirtualnej struktury folderów środowiska graficznego.
-Z tego względu dodanie jej w tej chwili jest zawieszone, do momentu integracji interpretera wraz z VFS frontendu.
+> The `!run` method is used to execute other files in a new virtual process.
+Due to the architecture of the XCX Web Playground, files are virtual and managed by the Front-end (Vue.js + Vite).
+To fully implement this instruction, the Interpreter must integrate with the Playground's Virtual File System (VFS), allowing for the exchange and parsing of scripts from the graphical environment's virtual folder structure.
+For this reason, adding it at this time is suspended until the interpreter is integrated with the frontend's VFS.

 **Example — Game Loop**